zamax14/-kidney-desease-model/README.md

-# -kidney-desease-model
+# kidney-disease-model
-Analysis and implementation of prediction models for kidney deseases.
+Analysis and implementation of prediction models for kidney disease.